finn777/ALF_Report/readme.md

 *Well, now we need to use ‘an old trick’ take an exist standard object, rename it, set new object id and later modify a bit.*

-**All standard object in .al format already in our folder Original-14.3.34444.0-W1-al**
+**All standard objects in .al format already in our folder Original-14.3.34444.0-W1-al**
 ![](media/ALFReport43.png)

 Search in folder by InventorySalesStatistics (in general .al name containing one word that convert from c/al name with exclude space, dash etc.)